 Blair is an East Coast-based director, deviser, dramaturg, and teaching artist.
 She is originally from Charleston, SC, where she was the co-founding Artistic Director of 5th Wall Productions, a scrappy theatre company with a focus on new work.

-Some favorite directing credits include Red Bike, Time Stands Still, Polaroid Stories, and Edith Can Shoot Things and Hit Them (Boston University); Spring Awakening (5th Wall Productions); and The Last Days of Judas Iscariot (Flowertown Underground).
+Some favorite directing credits include Red Bike, Time Stands Still, and Polaroid Stories (Boston University); Spring Awakening (5th Wall Productions); The Last Days of Judas Iscariot (Flowertown Underground), and POTUS (Vixen Theatre Company).

 Blair holds an MFA in Directing from Boston University.